Mark W. Bidwell, Atttorney and CPA, Inactive

 Call 949-474-0961 or email Mark@DeedAndRecord.com.
 Information needed is: real property address, name of ex-spouse, name and address of owning spouse.

-For California real property make payment of $149.
-Cost includes all filing and research fees
+For California real property the cost is $179.
+Cost includes all filing and research fees.
+To make payment, click here.

 You are sent by mail or email the quit claim deed and preliminary change of ownership report

-Copyright 2010-2012 Real Estate Title Transfer and Recording Service.
+Copyright 2010-2022 Real Estate, Real Property and Title Transfer and Recording Service.
 All rights reserved.

 Mark